Cvmcosta/ltijs/docs/provider.md

 #### onInvalidToken

-The `onInvalidToken` callback is called whenever the idtoken received fails the LTI validation process.
+The `onInvalidToken` callback is called whenever the idtoken received fails the LTI® validation process.
 This callback can be set through the `lti.onInvalidToken()` method.

 The callback route will be given the three Express route parameters (request, response and next).